-$\P_2$ · From our point of view, it is easy to see that physicalism cannot be right.
+$\P_2$ · For us, it is easy to see that physicalism cannot be right.
 In fact, it is too easy to doubt that the current ontology of physics is the foundation of knowledge when there is not even an agreed interpretation for quantum mechanics.
 Another obstacle to physicalism, where everything is causal, is our first person experience of free will.
 This means that physicalism cannot pass through the methodical skepticism of Cartesian doubt.